-Cat Tien National Park is also known as Cat Loc or Nam Cat park.
-It is a must-see if you love the sight of Mother nature in all her splendor.
+Cat Tien National Park (Cát Tiên) in Southern Vietnam is also known as Cat Loc or Nam Cat Park.

 There are many of the world's rarest animals living in the Park and some have even gone as far as claiming it as the 'African Safari of Vietnam' because of the Asian Elephants roaming the park freely.

 And so few people know about it or include it on their tours of Vietnam, that it is practically untouched by tourism and is potentially a place you'll never have a chance to return.